ZackWilde27/VulkanGameEngine/LuaDocs.md

 - VK_CULL_MODE_BACK_BIT (Cull triangles facing away from the camera)
 - VK_CULL_MODE_FRONT_AND_BACK (Don't draw anything, honestly why would you ever do this)

-I use NONE just because the triangle is guarunteed to face the camera so there's no reason to even check it
+I use NONE just because the triangle is guaranteed to face the camera so there's no reason to even check it

 ### MSAA Samples
 Also a left-over, post processing only happens at 1 sample (MSAA off)